open-ev-data/open-ev-data-dataset/docs/ARCHITECTURE.md

   1. Base canonical vehicle (from `ix1.json`)
   2. Variant canonical vehicle (merged `base.json` + `ix1.json` + `ix1_350_autonomy.json`)

 ### 3.5.
-When a “Variant” Must Become a New Vehicle Record
+When a "Variant" Must Become a New Vehicle Record

-A change should be modeled as a separate canonical vehicle record when it impacts at least one of:
+A change should be modeled as a separate canonical vehicle record (variant) when it impacts at least one of:

 * range rating (any test cycle)
 * battery capacity (gross/net), voltage class, or usable SOC window